A community mobilises

 Implementing the project

-We are implementing the project through a Partnership.
-Skelton Villages Civic Pride as the community group in Skelton which originated the project will continue to provide the “Community Lead”.
-This will be the means by which line management will be achieved for the employed staff of the project.
-The group has itself raised a significant match funding contribution to the project out of proportion to its size.
+The project was implemented through a Partnership.
+Skelton Villages Civic Pride as the community group in Skelton which originated the project provided the “Community Lead”.
+This was the means by which line management was achieved for the employed staff of the project.
+The group raised a significant match funding contribution to the project out of all proportion to its size.

 Our partners & their roles:

-- Redcar & Cleveland Borough Council: The Council is providing a significant match funding contribution to the project.
-It will also act to “Cashflow” the project; i.e. it will meet the costs of the project initially until funds are drawn down either from the Heritage Lottery Fund or from the various match funders supporting the project.
-The Council will also act as “Accountable Body”.
-This gives the necessary assurance of financial probity to the Heritage Lottery funding.
-Finally the Council is providing a range of technical support and services to aid the project, including planning, highways, legal and procurement services.
+- Redcar & Cleveland Borough Council: The Council provided a significant match funding contribution to the project.
+It also acted to “Cashflow” the project; i.e. it met the costs of the project initially until funds were drawn down either from the Heritage Lottery Fund or from the various match funders supporting the project.
+The Council also acted as “Accountable Body”.
+This gave the necessary assurance of financial probity to the Heritage Lottery funding.
+Finally the Council provided a range of technical support and services to aid the project, including planning, highways, legal and procurement services.

-- Tees Valley Rural Community Council: TVRCC will provide two essential roles for the project.
-Firstly they will employ the paid, professional staff, providing all necessary payroll and staff support services.
-Secondly they will provide the operational base for the project by both leasing office space on the High Street and by providing the necessary supporting offices services and equipment.
-All costs met by TVRCC will be re-charged to the project.
+- Tees Valley Rural Action (previously Tees Valley Rural Community Council): TVRA provided two essential roles for the project.
+Firstly they employed the paid, professional staff, providing all necessary payroll and staff support services.
+Secondly they provided the operational base for the project by both leasing office space on the High Street and by providing the necessary supporting offices services and equipment.
+All costs met by TVRA were re-charged to the project.

-- Skelton & Brotton Parish Council: The Parish Council will provide three key roles for the project.
-Firstly, the Parish Council owns and operates the Skelton Civic Hall and through this vehicle will provide the venue for the meetings of the Project Partnership Board.
-Secondly, the Chair of the Parish Council currently chairs the Partnership Board (subject to annual election), thus underlining the local roots of the project.
-Thirdly, the Parish Council will provide the venue for Skelton Villages Civic Pride to meet and fundraise.
+- Skelton & Brotton Parish Council: The Parish Council provided three key roles for the project.
+Firstly, the Parish Council owns and operates the Skelton Civic Hall and through this provided the venue for the meetings of the Project Partnership Board.
+Secondly, the Chair of the Parish Council chaired the Partnership Board (subject to annual election), thus underlining the local roots of the project.
+Thirdly, the Parish Council provided the venue for Skelton Villages Civic Pride to meet and fundraise.

 Our other partners listed below are drawn from the local community and bring particular skills and interests to bear for the benefit of the Project: